rehierl/node-tree-outliner/3-0-0-design-1.md

 Obviously, and as far as possible, an algorithm needs to be able to treat all sectioning nodes alike.
-That is, because associating one type of sectioning nodes with their own section, but not sectioning nodes of another type, would make it necessary to add additional logic with regards to the different types of sectioning nodes.
+That is, because associating one type of sectioning nodes with their own section, but not the sectioning nodes of another type, would make it necessary to add additional logic with regards to the different types of sectioning nodes.

 If all sectioning nodes would have to be associated with their own section, then no section would ever be absolutely empty.
-That is, because any section would then always contain at least its own sectioning node.
+That is, because any section would then always begin with its own sectioning node.
 And because of that, additional logic would always be necessary to determine if a section contains meaningful content or not.

 Note that more explanations will follow, which explain from other perspectives why sectioning nodes must not be associated with their own sections.
-For the moment, it helps to simply accept that this is how it has to be.
+For the moment it helps to simply accept that this is how it has to be.

 **CLARIFICATION**
+A section can be seen to be presequent to a node, if the section is declared by a sectioning node that is presequent to that node.

+**CLARIFICATION**
-Any sectioning node must only be associated with presequent sections (i.e. those that are declared by presequent sectioning nodes).
+A sectioning node can only be associated with presequent sections.

-If a sectioning node does not belong to the section it declares, then sectioning nodes need to have a purpose inside of presequent sections.
-For the moment, that purpose can be understood to connect presequent sections with declared sections.
+If a sectioning node does not belong to the section it declares, then sectioning nodes need to have a purpose with regards to presequent sections.
+For the moment, that purpose can be understood to establish a relationship between presequent sections and the corresponding sectioning node.

 <!-- ======================================================================= -->
 ## The root node